Shanaya D’sa/ Leora Schertzer

 And I think if there’s any hope for humanity to continue to exist, we must dramatically change our economic structures and our values, essentially.
 And I think capitalists and billionaires and mass wealth inequality - If you think of billionaires, that is not necessarily a given in capitalism.
 I think, again, that is a historic phenomenon, but it was a phenomenon that kind of rose out of capitalism.

-And I think mass wealth and equality and billionaires are a huge threat to our survival.
+And I think mass wealth inequality and billionaires are a huge threat to our survival.
 And this wealth dynamic, which is born out of capitalism, is like one of the biggest social issues of today.

 I agree, and just to add on to that, my answer was mostly focused on wealth inequality, because at the end of the day it’s very few people in the society calling the shots for a lot of people.
 And so that definitely results in larger inequalities that aren’t wealth-related.
 Furthermore, global capitalism has resulted in so many problems that I wouldn’t see becoming so big with other forms just because with global capitalism, if you focus so much on the aspect of productivity, it sort of changed the way that humans define themselves or define other people as well.